-- You must complete all of the usual requirements of a major in Biological Sciences, Ecology and Evolution, Microbiology, or Molecular Biology.
+- You must complete all of the usual requirements of a major in Biological Sciences, Computational Biology (or Bioinformatics), Ecology and Evolution, Microbiology, or Molecular Biology.

-- Your final QPA for Biological Sciences courses must be 3.25 or above.
+- Your final GPA for Biological Sciences courses must be 3.25 or above.

-- Your final overall QPA for the 120 credits needed for graduation must also be 3.25 or above.
+- Your final overall GPA for the 120 credits needed for graduation must also be 3.25 or above.

-You must present the results of your research orally, together with other Honors candidates, at a one-day Departmental Honors Symposium, usually held before the end of classes in the Spring Term.
+You must present the results of your research orally, together with other Honors candidates, at a Departmental Honors Symposium held before the end of classes in the Spring Term.

 Students who are interested in the challenge of this program, and have a current QPA of 3.25 or above, should apply for admission.
-The Departmental Honors Committee will review applications twice a year; applications must be submitted by November 30 for the Spring Term and by March 30 for the Fall Term.
+The Departmental Honors Committee will review applications twice a year; applications must be submitted by November 30 to be accepted by the Spring Term and by March 30* to be accepted by the Fall Term.
 To ensure sufficient time to complete the required 6 credits of honors research, students must apply by the Fall semester of their junior year.